 Tool/Activity Description PI Lead Timeframe Community and jurisdictional briefings The City will meet with interest groups such as neighborhood and business groups, service providers, multicultural interests, schools and student groups and others, to discuss the project and collect input.
 These briefings are an opportunity to meet with people who might not attend open houses and keep those who are following the project informed on progress.
 City, JLA will provide written materials TBD Individual communications The City will hold briefings with stakeholders and elected officials as needed to share information, collect input, and build consensus.
 City, JLA will provide written materials TBD Translation, interpretation and outreach The City will work with community organizations to identify and implement targeted outreach to the Spanish-speaking community.
 Key project documents will be translated into Spanish.
 Interpretive services will be made available upon request.
-City, JLA will provide written materials TBD Community Workshop Series #1 (3-day event) The project will host three separate community workshops over three (3) back-to-back days in Newport and other subareas to provide one- on-one opportunities to talk about the project and get feedback from the general public.
+City, JLA will provide written materials TBD Community Workshop Series #1 (3-day event) The project will host three separate community workshops over three (3) back-to-back days in Newport and other subareas to provide one-on-one opportunities to talk about the project and get feedback from the general public.
 JLA & City (TBD date, late summer/early fall 2019) Community Workshop Series #1.1-Commercial Core (Day 1 of 3) Location: Commercial Core, Meeting Location TBD TBD, date (fall 2019) Community Workshop Series #1.2- Agate Beach (Day 2 of 3) Location: Agate Beach NA, Meeting Location TBD TBD, date (fall 2019) Community Event #1.3 - City-Wide Design Workshop (Day 3 of 3) Location: Newport (City Wide), Meeting Location TBD TBD, date (fall 2019)

-Tool/Activity Description PI Lead Timeframe PAC Roster JLA will coordinate with City and ODOT to develop roster and invite people to participate in the PAC.
-JLA, with City and ODOT coordination June 2019 OTHER LOCATIONS AS NECESSARY discussion at PAC meeting #1.
+Tool/Activity Description PI Lead Timeframe PAC Roster ster JLA will coordinate with City and ODOT to develop roster and invite people to participate in the PAC.
+June 2019 PAC MEETING LOCATION: CITY HALL OR OTHER LOCATIONS AS NECESSARY JLA will draft PAC charge and protocols for discussion at PAC meeting #1.
 PAC Meeting #1 Location, more details TBD DKS During same dates/times as workshops PAC Meeting #2 Location, more details TBD DKS During same dates/times as workshops PAC Meeting #3 Location, more details TBD DKS During same dates/times as workshops Community event #3 Plan, develop, implement and facilitate discussions at Community Event.
 City will schedule community event #2, provide notification to media, provide meeting room and distribute public information on City website, and through press release.
 JLA will provide media release info to the City.
 JLA, with City, DKS, Sera Architects.
 Postcard JLA will prepare and mail postcard to interested parties list and addresses within City limits.
 JLA 2-3 weeks prior to first community workshop (late summer) Project Displays To be developed for the use of public materials and for community workshops DKS 2 weeks prior to community workshops Written Materials (for City public outreach effort) JLA will prepare materials for City to use in meetings with the community.
 City will meet with community members to discuss Draft TSP and provide feedback to the PMT.
 Materials may include: one-page summaries of project status, copies of project graphics, or brief PowerPoint presentation).
 JLA July, when website launches, in advance of fall community workshops

-Tool/Activity Description PI Lead Timeframe Public Surveys JLA share online surveys over the website at (tbd) JLA, on public Starting in July, key milestones to solicit input from the general website (with when website public review from City) launches
+Tool/Activity Description PI Lead Timeframe Public Surveys JLA share online surveys over the website at key milestones to solicit input from the general public (tbd) JLA, on public website (with review from City) Starting in July, when website launches